Cameron Archer: Sheffield United

 On 27 August 2023, Sheffield United announced the signing of Archer on a four-year deal, after reaching an agreement with Aston Villa on an undisclosed transfer fee, which was reported to be £18m.
 Press reports noted that Aston Villa insisted that the transfer included a buy-back clause.

 On 2 September 2023, Archer made his full debut for the club scoring the equaliser in 2–2 draw against Everton.

 Return to Aston Villa

 Following the confirmation of Sheffield United's relegation in May 2024, Aston Villa manager Unai Emery confirmed that Archer would be re-signing with Villa once the transfer window opened in June 2024.
 In July 2024, Archer returned to pre-season training with Aston Villa.

 Southampton

 On 16 August 2024, Archer joined Premier League side Southampton on a four-year contract for an undisclosed fee, reported to be £15 million, plus add-ons.
 He made his debut for the club on 17 August 2024 in a 1–0 away defeat against Newcastle United after he replaced Ben Brereton Díaz in the 71st minute.
 On 28 August 2024, Archer scored a brace in a 5–3 away victory against Cardiff City in the EFL Cup.

+On 1 September 2026, Archer joined French side Auxerre on a season-long loan.